minjunkim-dev/minjunkim-dev/README.md

 Good day!

 I am an aspirant to optimization developer from South Korea 🇰🇷.
 I am interested in optimization and deep learning and computer vision.
-I love reading, exercising and communicating!
+I love gaming and watching movies.

 If you want to contact me, please leave me a message!